-Motorists caught speeding now face tougher penalties, which were brought into force from 24 April this year.
+Motorists caught speeding now face tougher penalties, which came into force from 24 April, 2017.
 Drivers can be charged up to 175% of their weekly wage, designed to make drivers think twice about carrying out speed offences.

 A three band system has been introduced which determines the severity of an offence and corresponds to different charges, which are then calculated on a percentage basis:

 Band A – the driver would have been going between one and 10mph over the speed limit and can face a fine of between 25% and 75% of their weekly wage.

 Band B – drivers may have been travelling between 11 and 21mph over the speed limit facing fines of between 75% and 125% of their weekly salary.

 Band C – these drivers face the largest fines – between 125% and 175% of their weekly salary and would have been travelling more than 21mph over the speed limit.
 As the most serious offenders, drivers who face Band C charges could receive a 56-day ban or get six points on their licence.

 Under new rules which came into force on 1 March, 2017, it’s illegal to have your child’s car seat fitted incorrectly.